 During the establishment of the board one member shall be appointed for a three-year term, one member for a two-year term and one member for a one-year term.
 The first year of each term expires on the first day of January, one thousand nine hundred ninety-two, and subsequently on the first day of January of each year.
 There shall be no limit on the number of consecutive terms a member may serve on the board.
 The governor is authorized to fill a vacancy when it occurs on the board for any reason.
 An appointment to fill a vacancy shall be for the remainder of the existing term of the vacant position.

-An apprentice auctioneer shall only conduct or assist in auctions under the direct supervision of his sponsoring auctioneer.
-A licensed apprentice auctioneer may not enter into a contract to conduct an auction unless the contract is cosigned by his sponsoring auctioneer.
+(a) A licensed apprentice auctioneer shall only conduct or assist in auctions under the direct supervision of his or her sponsoring auctioneer.
+A licensed apprentice auctioneer may not enter into a contract to conduct an auction, unless the contract is cosigned by his or her sponsoring auctioneer.

 To qualify for a nonresident license by reciprocity, the applicant must show evidence of licensing in another state for a period of one year preceding the date of application.
 The licensing may have been as an apprentice auctioneer or as an auctioneer.
 Provided this qualification is met and the applicant meets all the other requirements as required by this article and by regulation, he or she shall be licensed either as an apprentice auctioneer or as an auctioneer, based on a nonresident license, as the case may be.